adcimon/cheatsheets/color/color.md

 <p align="center"><img align="center" width="30%" height="30%" src="hsv_cylinder.png"></p>
 <p align="center">HSV Color Range</p>

+Both color ranges shapes are cylindrical.
+* Hue, the angular dimension, starts at the red primary at 0°, passes through the green primary at 120° and the blue primary at 240°, and then back to red at 360°.
+* The central vertical axis is the achromatic grayscale range, from top to bottom, white at lightness 1 to black at lightness 0.

 ### YUV

 [YUV](https://en.wikipedia.org/wiki/YUV) is a color model with `luma` and `chrominance` components.
 It was invented when engineers wanted color television in a black-and-white infrastructure.
 Sometimes `YUV` is also named `YCrCb`, where `Cr` is the red projection plane and `Cb` is the blue projection plane.